kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 so that the scheduler will retry the scheduling of the Pod.

 {{< note >}}
-QueueingHint evaluation during scheduling is a beta-level feature and is enabled by default in 1.28.
+QueueingHint evaluation during scheduling is a beta-level feature.
+It's enabled by default in 1.28.0 - 1.28.5,
+but is disabled by default in 1.29 because of excessive memory footprint.
-You can disable it via the
+You can enable it via the
 `SchedulerQueueingHints` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
 {{< /note >}}